 Soon after pulling into Oliwa Tram Terminal, we quickly located the Park’s south-east entrance.
 This is on the corner of Opata Jacka Rybińskiego Street and Aleja Grunwaldzka.

 Our walking tour of the park started at “Bukowa Aleja” – literally “beech alley”.
-The trees have been delicately crafted into the shape of a tunnel, as you may see in these pictures:
+The trees have been delicately crafted into the shape of a tunnel:

 Meanwhile, in the long, thin pond tucked behind Bukowa Aleja, we stumbled across some wondrously wild scenes: